andy0682/Hello-world/README.md

-# Hello and thank you for visiting my Github
+# Hello and thank you for visiting my GitHub

 This README.md file is a quick introduction to my repos.